 When you would like to turn stable research data to an immutable state,

 The frozen data transfers to the folder with no suffix in the name.
 It is the frozen area (read-only) for storing stable research data in an immutable state.

 NOTE: Files are not stored persistently in the IDA service until they are frozen.

 Publish your frozen data

-You can publish your frozen data with Qvain description tool.
-By using the Qvain description tool, you can obtain a DOI (persistent identifier) for your dataset.
+Publish your frozen data with Qvain description tool.
+By using the Qvain description tool, you will obtain a DOI (persistent identifier) for your dataset.
 Use it when publicly citing your data.

 See the full IDA User Guide for further details regarding the IDA service.

 If you have any questions about particular features, or any other issue relating to the service, please contact IDA support at firstname.lastname@example.org